Fountain of Youth: Early accounts

+Objects that can sustain or restore youth are common in ancient literature.
+One especially influential account is the story of Gilgamesh's quest for immortality in Epic of Gilgamesh.
+The story is told in tablets IX-XI of Sîn-lēqi-unninni's Babylonian Epic, compiled between 1300 and 1000 BCE.
+It tells of Gilgamesh traveling to ina pí nãrãti, the Mouth of the Rivers, to find Utnapishtim, hero of the flood myth who became immortal.
+He crosses the darkness of Mount Mashu and the Waters of Death to Utnapishtim's island, but Utnapishtim tells him that only the gods can grant immortality.
+He tells Gilgamesh to try to avoid sleep for six days, which Gilgamesh fails to do.
+Utnapishtim can only tell him the secret of a plant called The-Old-Man-Will-Be-Made-Young that grows beneath the sea.
+Gilgamesh successfully finds the plant, but it is stolen by a snake when he stops to bathe, and Gilgamesh must accept his failure and return home a mortal man.

-Herodotus mentions a fountain containing a special kind of water in the land of the Macrobians, which gives the Macrobians their exceptional longevity.
+Herodotus mentions a fountain containing a special kind of water in the land of the Macrobians, which gives the their exceptional longevity.

 The Ichthyophagid then in their turn questioned the king concerning the term of life, and diet of his people, and were told that most of them lived to be a hundred and twenty years old, while some even went beyond that age—they ate boiled flesh, and had for their drink nothing but milk.
 When the Ichthyophagi showed wonder at the number of the years, he led them to a fountain, wherein when they had washed, they found their flesh all glossy and sleek, as if they had bathed in oil- and a scent came from the spring like that of violets.
 The water was so weak, they said, that nothing would float in it, neither wood, nor any lighter substance, but all went to the bottom.
 If the account of this fountain be true, it would be their constant use of the water from it which makes them so long-lived.